Maan20/mytwitter/README.md

-# Django Twitter Clone by Redian Marku
+# Django Twitter Clone by MAZ

 Fully functional Django App that looks ecxatly like real Twitter.